mrstruijk/EnhancedLogger/README.md

 # EnhancedLogger

+- By: Maarten R. Struijk Wilbrink
+- For: Leiden University SOSXR
+- Fully open source: Feel free to add to, or modify, anything you see fit.

 A utility class for logging messages with customizable log levels and colors in Unity.

 ## Table of Contents